jpegai/jpegai.github.io/00_submission_requirements.md

 * RD performance for at least four test images (to be specified) using MS-SSIM and VMAF objective metrics.
 * Running time (encoder and decoder) for some CPU and GPU platform.
 Include all the details of the platform (CPU model, clock rate and memory, GPU model and brand) but also the deep learning framework (e.g. Tensorflow or Pytorch).
 The recommended platform for GPU is NVIDIA 2080 Ti, but you may use other one.

+Participants may decide to submit the description of their coding solutions in different ways:
+1. JPEG technical document,
+2. MMSP paper following the MMSP2020 submission guide lines and according to the MMSP2020 paper kit (although not by the same deadline),
+3. JPEG technical document and a MMSP 2020 submission.

 ### Additional elements
 The following additional elements must be submitted by all proposals: